AbbyNyakara/AbbyNyakara/README.md

 <img width=800 height=350 src="https://media.giphy.com/media/hpXdHPfFI5wTABdDx9/giphy.gif">

 ## Hello there!
 I'm Abby Nyakara
-- 📚 Full stack software developer trainee at Microverse
+- 📚 Junior Full stack developer trainee Microverse
-- 🎯 Currently Learning : React Framework
+- 🎯 My tech stack is JavaScript/React/Vue and Ruby/Ruby on Rails.
 - 🎻To relax, I play the violin or read a good book
 - 📩 You can reach me via email on: abbynyakara@gmail.com
 - 🔈 Open to new opportunities in Software Development